worldline/kotlin-workshop-javazone2025/04-02-backend-kt.md

   }
   ```

-- To enable the route call `customerRouting()` in the routing configuration file located in `plugins/Routing.kt`.
+- To enable the route, call `customerRouting()` in the routing configuration file located in `plugins/Routing.kt`.

   ```kotlin
   fun Application.configureRouting() {